-Every affordable rental unit subject to this subtitle must remain at an affordable rent, as provided in this section, for a period of not less than 30 years from the date of its initial occupancy.

-(b) Lease and sublease restrictions.
+- (1) Every affordable rental unit subject to this subtitle must remain at an affordable housing cost, as provided in this section, for a period of not less than 30 years from the date of its initial occupancy. - (2) 1 year prior to the expiration of the affordability period, the owner shall notify the Department of Housing and Community Development of the opportunity to master lease the affordable units, at which time, the City or designated nonprofit housing providers may have the first right of refusal to master lease the affordable units to continue affordability after the affordability period expires. - (b) Lease and sublease restrictions.